 Approximately 3 miles after the rocky step, you come to a major intersection (Waypoint 016).
 You can either go straight, or turn left onto Cottonwood Canyon Road.
 On the map I have shown the route going straight or north (the red line), which leads to US Hwy 60.
 This is a longer route, but you can also visit Raymert if you want.
 If you take the north way out, stay on the main road for another 6.5 miles until you reach Hwy 60.

 2014 Update: There is now a locked gate along this route (at Waypoint 21 near the cabin).
 Although I have not yet take the "bypass" there may be a way around this to get back to Highway 79.
+There is also a second (shorter) bypass that I received a track for.
 See the MAP and GPS coordinates pages for more information.
 The following is left for historical purposes (if the gate become open): If you take Cottonwood Canyon out, take a left at Waypoint 016.
 After approximately 1.5 miles on Cottonwood Canyon Road, there is a small well-preserved cabin on the left.
 Interestingly, the cabin remains intact despite being knocked completely off of its foundation (possibly by a flash flood).
 Continue on Cottonwood Canyon Road until reaching Highway 79 just a few miles away from where you started.
 That was a great trail wasn't it?

 Have fun and be safe!